Phoenix Violent Crime Attorney

 Consequences of a Violent Crime Conviction

 Because the potential penalties are harsh, you have a great deal to lose if you are convicted.
 In addition to losing your freedom and your good reputation, as a convicted felon you will face the loss of certain civil rights—the right to vote, hold public office, and own a firearm—and may have trouble obtaining employment, housing, and financing for education.
-With so much at stake, it is absolutely essential to hire the best criminal defense attorney you can find.
+With so much at stake, it is absolutely essential to hire the best Phoenix violent crime attorney you can find.

 Defenses against Violent Crime Charges